7 Best Photography Insurance Companies

 Deciding Factors

-- App: To manage policy and claims easily
+- App: Allows users to manage policy and claims easily

 - Instant COI: Available in 60 seconds

 Thimble Insurance gives users the option to purchase insurance by the hour, day, or extended time.
-If you’re a photographer with a day job, it’s the best option for short-term coverage.
+If you are a freelance photographer or a photographer with a day job, this flexibility makes Thimble the best option for you.

 Thimble is an insurtech with an iOS and Android app.
 You can get a quote, purchase a policy, manage the policy, and file a claim online or via the app.

-Thimble is a managing general agent (MGA), so it doesn’t fall under the NAIC for complaints.
-However, Thimble has more than 1,000 reviews on Trustpilot, with 4.6 out of 5 stars.
+This provider is a managing general agent (MGA), so it does not fall under the NAIC for complaints.
+However, Thimble has over 1,200 reviews on Trustpilot, with 4.6 out of 5 stars.

 Most Thimble policies are written through Markel or National Specialty Insurance Company.
 Both are rated A (Excellent) by AM Best.